masnick/hangoff/README.md

 Questions, improvements?
 ------------------------

-Open an issue or a pull request, then [https://alpha.app.net/masnick](ping me on app.net) to make sure I see it.
+Open an issue or a pull request, then [ping me on app.net](https://alpha.app.net/masnick) to make sure I see it.

 License